 BVP provides free bus service.
 Specific transportation information will be discussed during enrollment meetings, which are held after the lottery.
 For a list of current stops, you can find our current bus schedule on our website.

 All siblings must apply to the lottery every year.
 Siblings are given preference in the lottery above non-sibling applicants.
 If there are no available seats, then siblings are given preference on the waitlist.

-Each year, the lottery runs on March 1 for the following school year.
+Each year, the lottery occurs in early March for the following school year.

-BVP’s lottery will be conducted on March 1 with auditors from KLR present.
-Families will be notified via the contact information they provided on SchoolMint (either email or text message) by March 5.
+BVP’s lottery will be conducted in early March with auditors from KLR present.
+Families will be notified via the contact information they provided on SchoolMint (either email or text message) by March 13.
 Families who are waitlisted will be notified of their waitlist status and have the ability to monitor their status through SchoolMint.
 If/when a seat becomes available, families will be notified of a seat offer and given the option to accept the seat directly through SchoolMint, or by contacting BVP.